okvyatko/zmk-sofle/docs/MAC_WINDOWS_GUIDE.md

 - `&mo X`: Momentary layer (active while held)
 - `&to X`: Toggle to layer (stays until switched)

-Layer 0 and Layer 3 are "base" layers you toggle between.
+Layer 0 (Mac) and Layer 3 (Windows) are "base" layers you toggle between.
 Layers 1, 2, and 4 are accessed momentarily with FN keys.
+Mac is the default since you use it primarily.

 ### Modifier Keys
 - Windows uses `LGUI`/`RGUI` (Windows key)